valeValentini/SyntheticHumans_CRR/README.md

 ControlNet is a neural network structure that significantly enhances the capabilities of large, pretrained text-to-image diffusion models like Stable Diffusion.
 By adding spatial conditioning controls, it allows for more specific and controlled image generation.
-In combination with OpenPose, allows for specific pose estimation in output images.
+In combination with OpenPose, is it possible to have specific pose estimation in the output images.
 OpenPose detects human keypoints from the driving images, providing an extra external condition for the SD model alongside the text prompt.
 To install ControlNet's extension on the Stable diffusion WEB UI and the OpenPose Model File follow this installation [guide](https://stable-diffusion-art.com/controlnet/)